 Want to try your hand at patchwork quilting?
 If you’ve never tried patchwork before, there are a few key techniques and tools you’ll want to have to learn how to do patchwork quilting.

 Piper’s Picket Fence patchwork quilting pattern by Pipers Girls

 While there are many stages to making a quilt, I’m focusing here on some of the initial steps — cutting, piecing, pressing and squaring — as these are the best starting point.
 Once you’ve practiced and mastered these steps, you’ll be ready to put your quilt top together, make the quilt sandwich and finish the project.

-Check out the essential skills for how to do patchwork quilting in three easy steps.
+Check out the essential skills for how to do patchwork quilting.

 Step 1: Cutting